 That was the chief advantage of hitchhiking.
 Against the uncertainty of knowing where you’d wind up, the journey would be cheap, serendipitous and full of adventure.

 Of course, even hitchhikers willing to go where the rides take them usually have a rough destination in mind.
 My plan was to go south, toward warmer weather.
 From Dieppe I would travel down along the French coast to Spain, then sail over to Morocco.
 High up on the charts of the late ’60s was a pop song called Marrakesh Express (“Sweeping cobwebs from the edges of my mind / Had to get away to see what we could find”), which made Morocco seem exotic and intriguing.
 Discovery – both self and geographic – was the point of the trip.

 From Morocco I’d continue up the east coast of Spain and head northeast through northern Italy and Switzerland to southern Germany.
 From there I expected to go to Salzburg and Vienna (Mozart and Beethoven country), then to Budapest, and down through Italy to Florence and Rome.
-After that I guessed I’d be out of time and money, ready to get back to London and fly home.
+After that I guessed I’d be out of time and money, ready to head back to London and fly home.